Ethan Pinnock: Barnsley

-On 30 June 2017, Pinnock signed a three-year contract with Championship club Barnsley for an undisclosed fee, reported to be £500,000, plus add-ons.
-Down the pecking order during the first half of the 2017–18 season, injuries to other players allowed him to break into the starting lineup during December 2017 and January 2018.
-Pinnock scored his first two goals for the club in league matches versus Reading and Sunderland either side of the New Year.
-He finished an injury-affected 2017–18 season with 15 appearances and suffered relegation with the club to League One.
+On 30 June 2017, Pinnock signed a three-year contract with Championship club Barnsley for an undisclosed fee, reported to be "in excess of £1 million", plus add-ons.
+His former club Dulwich Hamlet received a £100,000 sell-on.
+Down the pecking order during the first half of the 2017–18 season, injuries to other players allowed Pinnock to break into the starting lineup during December 2017 and January 2018.
+He scored his first two goals for the club in league matches versus Reading and Sunderland either side of the New Year.
+Pinnock finished an injury-affected 2017–18 season with 15 appearances and suffered relegation with the club to League One.

 Pinnock missed just two matches in all competitions during the 2018–19 season and helped the Tykes to automatic promotion back to the Championship.
 He won the club's Player of the Year award and was named in the PFA and EFL League One Team of the Year selections.
 Pinnock departed Oakwell on 2 July 2019, after making 67 appearances and scoring three goals for Barnsley.

 Brentford

+2019–2021

 On 2 July 2019, Pinnock signed a three-year contract with Championship club Brentford, with the option of a further year, for an undisclosed fee, reported to be £3 million.
 He displaced Julian Jeanvier and broke into the team alongside Pontus Jansson in November 2019 and his performances after the season restart in June and July 2020 saw him nominated for the PFA Fans' Player of the Month award.
-Pinnock made 40 appearances and scored two goals during the 2019–20 season, which culminated in defeat in the 2020 Championship play-off Final.
+Pinnock made 40 appearances and scored two goals during the 2019–20 season, which culminated in defeat in the 2020 Championship play-off final.

 After beginning the 2020–21 season as an ever-present in league matches, Pinnock signed a new five-year contract on 10 November 2020.
-He made 48 appearances and two goals during a 2020–21 season which ended with promotion to the Premier League, after victory in the 2021 Championship play-off Final.
+He made 48 appearances and two goals during a 2020–21 season which ended with promotion to the Premier League, after victory in the 2021 Championship play-off final.
 In recognition of his league performances during the season, Pinnock was named in the 2020–21 PFA Championship Team of the Year.